George Gann, President & Chair of the Board

 Kingsley is currently a professor at Curtin University's Department of Environment and Agriculture, a visiting professor at Kings Park and Botanic Garden, a visiting professor at the University of Western Australia's School of Plant Biology, and a research associate at the Missouri Botanic Garden.
 He serves as Board member of the Society for Ecological Restoration, Immediate-Past President of Australian Network for Plant Conservation, Member of International Panel of Experts for the Global Strategy for Plant Conservation, Consulting Editor of In Vitro Cell and Developmental Biology.
 He also sits on several prestigious panels including the National Judging Panel for Eureka Awards, National Grant Advisory Panel for Australian Flora Foundation, Chairman of Research Committee for the Australian Orchid Foundation and Delegate of the Australian Network for Plant Conservation to the Council of Heads of Australian Botanic Gardens.
 Kingsley joined the IRC Board in 2015.

-Patty Phares is an active volunteer with local environmental, nature and service organizations in Miami, Florida, primarily the Florida Native Plant Society, the North American Butterfly Association, The Institute for Regional Conservation, Fairchild Tropical Botanic Garden's conservation team, and the Returned Peace Corps Volunteers of South Florida.
-She has served on the Land Acquisition Selection Committee for Miami-Dade County's Environmentally Endangered Lands Program since 2014.
+Patty Phares is an active volunteer with local environmental, nature and service organizations in Miami-Dade County, Florida.
+She is a long-time volunteer for the Dade Chapter of the the Florida Native Plant Society, a Board member of the Miami Blue Chapter of the North American Butterfly Association, and a Board member of the Returned Peace Corps Volunteers of South Florida.
+She has served on the Land Acquisition Selection Committee for Miami-Dade County's Environmentally Endangered Lands Program since 2014, and volunteers for Fairchild Tropical Botanic Garden's conservation team.
 A native of East Tennessee and a graduate of Hanover College in Indiana and the University of Florida, Patty served in Samoa as a Peace Corps Volunteer and moved to South Florida in her job with the National Marine Fisheries Service, from which she is retired.
 Her native plant yard, a part of Fairchild's "Connect to Protect" program, simultaneously suffers and thrives from benign neglect.
 Patty joined the IRC Board in 2011.